salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 ---
 layout: post
 title:  "Beating NumPy's matrix multiplication in 150 lines of C code"
+excerpt: "In this tutorial we'll implement high-performance matrix multiplication in C from scratch and learn how to optimize and parallelize code on CPUs.
+The final multi-threading implementation outperforms OpenBLAS on a broad range of matrix sizes with peak performance of over 1 TFLOPS on Ryzen 7700."
 date:   2024-07-01 11:35:01 +0200
 author: Aman Salykov
-categories: CPU, optimization, algorithm, C, OpenMP, matmul
 usemathjax: true
 ---
 **TL;DR**
 The code from the tutorial is available at [matmul.c](https://github.com/salykova/matmul.c).
 This blog post is the result of my attempt to implement high-performance matrix multiplication on CPU while keeping the code simple and scalable.
 The implementation follows the [BLIS](https://en.wikipedia.org/wiki/BLIS_(software)) design, works for arbitrary matrix sizes, and outperforms NumPy (=[OpenBLAS](https://en.wikipedia.org/wiki/OpenBLAS)) on AMD Ryzen 7700, achieving over 1 TFLOPS of peak performance across a wide range of matrix sizes.
 ![](/assets/matmul_cpu/matmul_perf.png){: width="90%" style="display:block; margin-left:auto; margin-right:auto"}

 By efficiently parallelizing the code with **just 3 lines of OpenMP directives**, it's both scalable and easy to understand.
 The implementation hasn't been tested on other CPUs, so I would appreciate feedback on its performance on your hardware.
 Although the code targets a wide variety of processors with FMA3 and AVX2 instructions, please don't expect peak performance without fine-tuning the hyperparameters, such as *the number of threads, kernel, and block sizes*, unless you are running it on a Ryzen 7700(X).
 Additionally, on some Intel CPUs with AVX-512, the OpenBLAS implementation might be notably faster due to AVX-512 instructions, which were intentionally omitted here to support a broader range of processors.
-Throughout this tutorial, we'll implement matrix multiplication from scratch, learning how to optimize and parallelize C code on CPUs.
+In this tutorial, we'll implement matrix multiplication in C from scratch and learn how to optimize and parallelize code on CPUs.
 This is my first time writing a blog post.
 If you enjoy it, please subscribe and share it!
 I would be happy to hear feedback from all of you.
 This is the first part of my planned two-part blog series.
 In the second part, we will learn how to optimize matrix multiplication on GPUs.
 Stay tuned!

+**P.S.
+I'm always eager for new challenges and opportunities.
+If you're interested in collaborating to create something amazing, feel free to reach out!**

 ## Intro